Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Empirical Illustration

 We also find that several characteristics of students and contextual variables significantly influence their GPA.
 Female students score 0.165 grade points higher than male students.
 Older students tend to do worse, while students who have been in the current school for longer periods tend to do better.
-Regarding race and ethnicity, Black and students of other races score 0.121, and 0.026 points lower than white students, respectively, whereas Asian students score 0.194 points higher than white students.
+Regarding race and ethnicity, Black and students of other races score 0.121 and 0.026 points lower than white students, respectively, whereas Asian students score 0.194 points higher than white students.
 Hispanics also fare worse than non-Hispanics.
 Students who participate in club activities and who live with both parents score 0.138 and 0.091 points higher, respectively.
-Furthermore, mother’s education is an important determinant of student GPA.
+Furthermore, mother’s education is an important determinant of student's GPA.

 Finally, a number of contextual variables have significant coefficients.
 For example, a student's GPA increases with the mean age of their peers or when their peers are Black and Hispanic.
-On the other hand, the student's GPA decreases when their peers are female, Asian, participate in club activities, and when their peers' mother's job is professional.
+On the other hand, the student's GPA decreases when their peers are female, Asian, participate in club activities, and when their peers' mothers' jobs are professional.